CLI Reference

 file |

-Path to a CSV file to validate.
+Path to a CSV file to auto-detect and validate.
 Optional if --show-schema is used alone. |

---show-schema |
+--show-schema [workflow] |

-Print the expected column names and accepted status values, then exit.
+Print the required columns for a workflow (default portfolio), then exit.
 No file required. |

 Example:

-# Show expected schema without a file
+# Show expected schema for a specific workflow

-cranalytics validate-data --show-schema
+cranalytics check --show-schema vintage

-# Validate a file
+# Validate a file — auto-detect workflow from columns

-cranalytics validate-data my_portfolio.csv
+cranalytics check my_portfolio.csv

 Output: Prints either a success message or a list of validation failures with column names and constraint descriptions.